holisticon/hack-yourself/README.md

 ###  Official Kali Linux Docker
 This Kali Linux Docker image provides a minimal base install of the latest version of the Kali Linux Rolling Distribution.
 There are no tools added to this image, so you will need to install them yourself.
-For details about Kali Linux metapackages, check https://www.kali.org/news/kali-linux-metapackages/
+For details about Kali Linux metapackages, check the [homepage](https://www.kali.org/news/kali-linux-metapackages/)

 #### Features in Kali Docker image
 * Metasploit Framework (https://www.metasploit.com/)